benrigas/SimulatorZombies/README.md

 This app requires Mountain Lion and Xcode 4.5+, mostly because that's the only combination that is causing the bug.

 I've chosen to distribute this as source only, because if you're not writing code all day in Xcode then you probably don't give a care about this app.

+I'd love a cool icon for the app, or any other code contributions.
+Email ben@rigas.net if you like it!